User37som/libbitcoin/Home.md

 ### About Bitcoin Explorer

 BX is a major upgrade of the popular [SX command line tool](https://sx.dyne.org/index.html).
-Many of the commands and their parameters are identical to SX although many have changed, some have been obsoleted and others have been added.

 **Example**
 ```sh